For all those big chocolate fans, you can grow these Plants that Smell Like Chocolate at home. Check out the Best Chocolate-Scented Flowers.

 Just snip off its twigs and allow them to dry in the sun, then smash up the bark and use it like cinnamon.
 It is one of the best Plants that Smell Like Chocolate.

 5. Chocolate Mint

-This perennial grows well in USDA zones 3 to 9b.
-Plant in partial sun but beware when you plant it directly on the ground as it can be invasive.
+This perennial grows well in USDA zones 3-9b.
+Plant in partial sun, but beware when you plant it directly on the ground, as it can be invasive.

 6. Chocolate Orchid

-7. Chocolate Vine (Akebia Quinata)
+7. Chocolate Vine

-This vigorous perennial vine is famous for its chocolate scented flowers.
-Its fruits are edible too.
-You can also grow them in pots.
+This vigorous perennial vine is famous for its chocolate-scented flowers.
+Its fruits are edible, too, and you can also grow them in pots.